lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 This purpose indicates the referenced certificate's purpose is for dual usage.

 ## Signature Algorithm and Public Key Algorithm fields
-The signatureAlgorithm is used to indicates the signature algorithm used in the Secondary Certificate and is an optional field.
+The signatureAlgorithm is used to indicates the signature algorithm used in the secondary certificate and is an optional field.
 The publicKeyAlgorithm indicates the public key algorithm used in the Secondary Certificate and is an optional field.

 When the validation of the Primary Certificate fails, the software that understands the SIA extension and the certDiscovery access method uses the information to determine whether or not to fetch the Secondary Certificate.
 The software will look at the signatureAlgorithm and publicKeyAlgorithm to determine whether the Secondary Certificate has the signature algorithm and certificate public key algorithm it can process.
 If the software understands the signature algorithm and certificate public key algorithm, the software fetches the certificate from the URI specified in the relatedCertificateLocation and attempts another validation.
 Otherwise, the validation simply fails.